-Since its first edition in 2014, Rock Fest Barcelona has quickly established itself as one of Europe’s top rock and metal music festivals.
-The line-up gets better each year and has included big name acts like Aerosmith, Deep Purple, Iron Maiden, Scorpions, Whitesnake and Alice Cooper.
+Since its first edition in 2014, Barcelona Rock Fest has quickly established itself as one of Europe’s top rock and metal music festivals.
+The lineup gets better each year and includes big-name acts like Aerosmith, Deep Purple, Ozzy Osbourne, ZZ Top, Iron Maiden, Judas Priest, and Alice Cooper.

 In addition to an extensive lineup of acts covering the entire spectrum of hard rock and heavy metal.
-Barcelona Rock Fest also enjoys a privileged location which allows festival-goers to combine a 3 day music festival with a visit to one of Europe’s most vibrant and cosmopolitan cities.
+Barcelona Rock Fest also enjoys a privileged location that allows festival-goers to combine a 3-day music festival with a visit to one of Europe’s most vibrant and cosmopolitan cities.

-Rock Fest Barcelona: The festival site and stages
+Barcelona Rock Fest: The festival site and stages

-Rock Fest Barcelona is staged in Can Zam Park; an 11 hectare park in Santa Coloma de Gramanet on the outskirts of Barcelona.
+Barcelona Rock Fest is staged in Can Zam Park, an 11-hectare park in Santa Coloma de Gramenet on the outskirts of Barcelona.

 - It eliminates the classic festival dilemma of having to choose between two bands that are playing at the same time.

 - The bands play almost continuously, one after the other, throughout the day.
 Whilst one band plays on one stage, the crew prepares the other stage for the next act.

 You can choose whether to move with the crowd from one stage to the other or bag yourself a prime spot right in front of one of the stages and accept a lesser view of the other stage.

 Large screens on either side of the stages help people who are further away following the action.
 The sound system is powerful, and the sound engineers generally manage to ensure that everything sounds good no matter where you are standing.